Halal Gang: 2010-2017

-2018-present
+2018-2020

 Puffy L'z, Mo-G and Safe returned to music in early 2019.
 In May 2019, Safe released his full-length album Stay.
 The 12 tracks were characterized by cool R&B with elements of dancehall and afrobeat.
 QUIN and Playboi Carti were the only featured artists.
 On his return, Puffy L'z released his debut album Take No L'z. which also featured Safe and the late Smoke Dawg.